 We do not share your personal information with any third party or external organisations for any purpose other than those detailed below, unless we are legally required to do so.
 Where we do share information we only share what is absolutely necessary to fulfil that contract.

 We work with carefully selected service providers who carry out some functions on our behalf.
-These service providers will act on our instructions and adhere to the EU GDPR (General Data Protection Regulation).
+These service providers will act on our instructions and adhere to the UK-GDPR (UK General Data Protection Regulation).
 They include:

 - We use PayPal for processing donations and purchases made through this website, and a card payment processor, GoCardless, to process online payment of membership subscriptions by direct debit.
 The information received by us is only that needed to process your order and does not include any personal financial information such as credit card numbers or bank account details.
 Purchases are processed securely by PayPal or GoCardless and information submitted during checkout conforms to their own Privacy Policies, available to read here:

-We ensure that any transfer of data is done securely, in accordance with best practice and in accordance with GDPR (General Data Protection Regulation).
+We ensure that any transfer of data is done securely, in accordance with best practice and in accordance with UK-GDPR (UK General Data Protection Regulation).

 We may occasionally share anonymised data with our partners to fulfil contracts and for benchmarking, eg The Arts Council.
 If we do share anonymised data it would not be possible to identify any individual person from the data we share.